 Planning a Visit

-La Tortuga operates Tuesday to Sunday for dinner, with service running from 7:30 PM to 9:30 PM; Tuesday is the one weekly closure.
 The format is dinner-only, which positions it as an evening destination rather than a casual all-day address.
 At €€€€, the meal represents a considered spend, and the combination of Michelin recognition and decades of repeat custom means that advance booking is the operative assumption rather than an option.
-Gargnano itself is a small town on the western Garda shore, accessible by car from Brescia (roughly 40 kilometres) and served by the lake ferry network that connects the western shore villages.
-Accommodation options in the area range from the grand to the intimate; our full Gargnano hotels guide covers what is available.
-For a complete picture of the town beyond restaurants, the bars guide, experiences guide, and wineries guide map the broader offer.
+Gargnano itself is a small town on the western Garda shore, accessible by car from Brescia and served by the lake ferry network that connects the western shore villages.

 The restaurant's address is via XXIV Maggio 5, Gargnano, 25084, Italy.
-Dress code and specific booking channel details are leading confirmed directly with the venue ahead of arrival.
+The dress code is smart casual, and reservations are essential.

 Comparable Spots, Quickly